 In Mass spectrometry, software is used to determine, analysis, and represent the data.
 Proteomic software Peptide identification algorithms fall into two broad classes: database search and de novo search.
 Proteomic software have data base search algorithm, DE novo sequencing algorithm and Homology searching algorithm.
 Mass spectrometry has several open data formats.
 Software contains viewers and converters.

-Session-7: Mass Spectrometry in Pharmaceuticals
+Session-7: Mass Spectrometry Imaging

 Mass spectrometry plays key role in pharmaceutical industries which includes from the very early stages of drug discovery through to late-stage development and clinical trials.
 MS can reveal a compound’s toxicology and efficacy.
 It can be used to study a compound’s pharmacokinetics—its distribution in the body over time.
-MS shows increasing applications in disease-related research and Metabolomics-based MS and gas and liquid chromatography were used to analyze the phenotypes of four cancer cell lines—two from ovarian cancer and two from colon cancer.
+MS shows increasing applications in disease-related research and Metabolomics-based MS and gas and liquid chromatography were used to analyse the phenotypes of four cancer cell lines—two from ovarian cancer and two from colon cancer.

-Session-8: Mass Spectrometry in Genetics
+Session-10: Mass Spectrometry in Forensic Science

-Session-9: Mass Spectrometry in Proteomics
+Session-11: Mass Spectrometry in Proteomics

-Session-10: Mass Spectrometry Imaging
+Session-12: Tandem Mass Spectrometry

 Mass spectrometry market is studied with respect to two segments like technology and application.
 The technology is segmented into single quadruple, Fourier transform, gas chromatography, tandem LC/MS, time of flight and others.
 Mass Spectrometry has applications in pharmaceuticals, energy, government research, utilities, diagnostics and environmental, food & beverages, security & defense, and industrial chemicals fields.
 Tandem mass spectrometry is expected to show significant growth during the forecast period due to its considerable advances in new born screening and protein sequencing.
 Mass spectroscopy market is divided into North America, Europe, and Asia Pacific.
 North America has largest market share followed by Europe, Asia Pacific market is expected to show a profitable growth rate due to the increasing usage rates of mass spectrometry in pharmaceutical industries and in food testing processes.
 The global mass spectrometry market was valued at $4,598 million in 2016, and is estimated to reach at $7,922 million by 2023, registering a CAGR of 8.0% from 2017 to 2023.